-If the Publish link is not available to you, instead click "I approve the tool" (or flip status to Approved, and apply it) and the administrator will receive a prompt to Publish the tool.
-You will receive a status change email when this is done.
+You will receive a status change email when the tool has transitioned to Published.
 When you receive word that your tool is Published, you should verify again that it works as expected.

 To make changes to a published notebook, you must only revisit some of the steps outlined above.
 Namely:

-- Change your notebook code as necessary, revisiting the COMMIT CHANGES step above when complete.
+- Change your notebook code as necessary, revisiting the TEST and COMMIT CHANGES steps above when complete.